 While known for its no-frills approach, AirAsia is also synonymous with youthful energy and a cheeky sense of fun, as captured in its campaigns and branding strategies.
 The airline regularly sponsors sporting and entertainment events, and in 2010 launched AirAsiaRedTix.com, an online gateway to world class performances.

 AirAsia is ultimately a people's airline.
 This is mirrored in numerous acts of generosity that show the management truly cares.
 In January 2010, the Group joined hands with UNICEF to raise RM438 million (US$128million) for relief efforts targeted at Haitians affected by the earthquake.
 The airline also runs an on-going Donate Your Loose Change campaign to help needy heart patients receive treatment at the National Heart Institute in Kuala Lumpur.

 The Group's adherence to best practices has been recognised via numerous awards over the years.
-Perhaps most notably AirAsia has been voted the World's Best Low Cost Airline for two consecutive years, in 2009 and 2010.
+Perhaps most notably AirAsia has been voted the World's Best Low Cost Airline for six consecutive years, in 2009,2010,2011,2012,2013,2014 and 2015.
 This award, from Skytrax, reflects the opinions of about 18 million travellers worldwide who were polled by the London-based aviation consultant.
 AirAsia feels proud of such endorsement and is committed to living up to guests' expectations by continuing to keep costs down while providing the highest levels of service and efficiency as it spreads its wings further and wider across the skies.